Lake Tekapo to Akaroa

 Today is election day in New Zealand so there were voting signs in towns along the way.
-New Zealanders have until 7:00 p.m. tonight to vote (see November 14th post),
+New Zealanders have until 7:00 p.m. tonight to vote (see November 14th post).

-Akaroa, ‘long harbour’ in Maori, is less than 50 miles from Christchurch.
+Akaroa – long harbour in Maori – is less than 50 miles from Christchurch.
 Founded by the French – the first settlers after the Maori – many of its streets have French names.
 The Akaroa Museum has an audio-visual presentation on the history of the Banks Peninsula, in particular the whaling industry which attracted European settlers.
-The small cottage in front of the museum is one of the oldest houses in New Zealand and was partly made in France.
+The Langlois-Eteveneaux Cottage in front of the museum was partly made in France and is one of New Zealand’s oldest houses.

-There are some great walks here including the Historic Village Walk which takes you through narrow winding streets and past old colonial cottages, gardens, churches, and civic buildings like the Town Hall and Court House.
+There are some great walks here including the Historic Village Walk which takes you through narrow winding streets and past old colonial cottages, gardens, churches, and civic buildings like Town Hall and the Courthouse.